GabeScott/standard-works-vault/General Conference/1984 April - Choose the Good Part.md

 After a few words of greeting and introductions, I looked at her and said, “Tell me about your husband.”
 She hesitated and finally said, “Elder Ashton, I really don’t know him very well.”
 Since this was a most unusual response, I promptly said, “Please tell me about that.”
 She responded with, “We have only been married three weeks.”

 This young couple, both in their early thirties, he an attorney and she a schoolteacher by profession, were still honeymooning, and their deep, newly found love for each other was most evident.
 When I said, “I want to talk to the two of you about your husband becoming a bishop,” she said, “Some nights ago I had a dream indicating Randy would be a bishop.
 I just hoped it wouldn’t come too soon.”
-She continued with, “Even though we are newlyweds [and incidentally, they told me the reason they had waited until their thirties to marry was because they had spent a long time finding each other] if you are impressed to call Randy to be a bishop, he will be a good one, and I will help him.”
+She continued with, “Even though we are newlyweds \[and incidentally, they told me the reason they had waited until their thirties to marry was because they had spent a long time finding each other\] if you are impressed to call Randy to be a bishop, he will be a good one, and I will help him.”

 What a beautiful attitude.
 What sustaining support.
 Her commitment to her husband, Church, and self was made long before I asked my questions.
-She had resolved to choose the good part, reminding me of the meaningful statement made about Mary in Luke 10:42: “One thing is needful: and Mary hath chosen that good part, which shall not be taken away from her.”
+She had resolved to choose the good part, reminding me of the meaningful statement made about Mary in [[Luke 10.42|Luke 10:42]]: “One thing is needful: and Mary hath chosen that good part, which shall not be taken away from her.”

 The more I become involved in the Church and in communities worldwide, the greater becomes my appreciation and respect for good women.
 Today I would like to pay sincere tribute and give encouragement to these special ladies.
 My personal definition of a good woman is any woman who is moving in the right direction.
 I humbly thank God constantly for their courage, strength, and commitment.
 Through you noble sisters, each in different circumstances in life, by your example, encouragement, conduct, and personal integrity, God’s work goes forward with greater purpose and accomplishment.